YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 Finally.
 I waited too long to write this.

 Why are you doing this?
 People around me, family and wife, were confused about my decision to quit.
-In fact, during the final years in Citi, my mental state was progressively worsen.
+In fact, during the final years in the bank, my mental state was progressively worsen.
 I felt pain, suffering and grief (ok I exaggerated a little).
 One thing was certain.
-In the last year of Citi, I had made up a firm mind to leave.
+In the last year of my tenure, I had made up a firm mind to leave.

 3 main factors.

 First, **that was the optimal time to move**.
 As stated I made VP that year.
 In banks, the title of VP (Vice President) is generally an achievable goal.
 To get promoted to Director, though, needs years of glooming.
-I don't want to spend too much time in Citi.
+I didn't want to spend all of my career there.
 Furthermore, the UK's immigration policy allows foreigners who have worked continuously for five years to apply for permanent residence, then employment won't be restricted.
 Now that I have done my sentences I was naturally encouraged to plan for a move.

-I have been working at Citi for five consecutive years.
+I had been working at the same bank for five consecutive years.
 Albert having good raises each year my salary level is far below the market because of the low base of graduates.
 There was this time that I was dumb enough to assess my salary level in Glassdoor.
 So I entered my salary.
-Oh, my salary just became the lower bound of the Vice President’s salary statistics for Citi.
+Oh, my salary just became the lower bound of the statistics for Vice President in that bank.

 Tough!

-Secondly, my technical skills and business knowledge have been improving much slower during the last two years in Citi.
+Secondly, my technical skills and business knowledge have been improving much slower during the last two years.
 The tasks handed over to me are becoming more and more homogeneous, and I am became increasingly insecure.
 My skills will become more and more irrelevant to market. **It's time to diversify my experiences and skills.**

 Given my position and the connections I accumulated, is not impossible for me to rise up the rank and make Director one day.
 However, to do this I will be shorting volatility.
 What do I mean, you ask.
-If I decide to stay in Citi, I am betting things are going to be static, the company will not lay off staffs, the business department will not be cut, the my network in the firm will still be there, and the market will not shrink.
+If I decide to stay, I am betting on things to stay static, the company will not lay off staffs, the business department will not be cut, the my network in the firm will still be there, and the market will not shrink.
 Once these external conditions fade away, my position would be endangered.
 I will become fragile.
 And I want to be anti-fragile, I have to strengthen the width and depth of my skills,